AkashDas253/Practice_Python/projects/ai_powered_flashcard/readme.md

 - The `score` field is updated: +1 for wrong, -1 for right.
 Cards with higher scores are prioritized for review.
 - This is a basic form of fuzzy logic, adapting to your learning pattern.

-## Extending with GUI
+## GUI Details
-- You can add a GUI using Tkinter or PySimpleGUI.
+- The GUI is built with Tkinter and provides buttons for all main actions.
-- The core logic is in `flashcard_core.py` for easy integration.
+- The core logic is in `flashcard_core.py` for easy integration and extension.

 ## Example Flashcard JSON
 ```json